Rasic2/gvasp/README.md

     ```
 2. Use PyPi

-   We have made the wheel (production process can see [here]) and upload to the [pypi](https://pypi.org/project/QVasp/),
+   We have made the wheel (production process can see [here]) and upload to the [pypi](https://pypi.org/project/gvasp/),
    you can also install from it:

     ```
-    pip3 install QVasp
+    pip3 install gvasp
     ```
    If the download speed is too slow, we suggest you change the pip mirror by modifying the `~/.pip/pip.conf` file.